Published: Wed 27th July, 2022

-Thousands of forms are being delivered across Charnwood to ensure the borough’s electoral register is up to date.
+Thousands of forms are being hand delivered across Charnwood to ensure the borough’s electoral register is up to date.

-One form is being sent to each household and people are being asked to check whether the information that appears on the electoral register for those living at their address is correct.
+People are being asked to check whether the information that appears on the electoral register for those living at their address is correct.

 If the information is not correct (if people have moved out or in to the property) then residents need to let the Council know as soon as possible so individual electoral registration forms can be sent to those who need to register to vote.